SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Tip 4: Replying "Done" to huge tasks

-Ideally, all PBI's should be done in less than 2 days.
-If you are given a task that is going to more than that, then split it by following [Spec - Do you keep your PBIs smaller than 2 days' effort?](/create-PBIs-under-2-days) and [Breaking up monster tasks](/do-you-send-tasks-one-email-at-a-time).
+Ideally, [all PBI's should be done in less than 2 days](/create-PBIs-under-2-days).
+If you are given a task that is going to more than that, then split it by following [breaking up monster tasks](/do-you-send-tasks-one-email-at-a-time).

 ### Tip 5: Don't consolidate emails